Rinkhals: Venom

 Illustration of species in South Africa.

 The venom of the rinkhals is neurotoxic and partially cytotoxic, and is less viscous than that of other African elapids.
-When confronting a human, it generally aims its venom at the face.
-If the venom gets injected, it causes a great amount of pain and even necrosis due to the cytotoxic effect.
+When confronting a human, it aims its venom at the face and the eyes.
+If the venom gets injected via snakebite, it causes a great amount of pain and even necrosis due to the cytotoxic effect.
 Local symptoms of swelling and bruising are reported in about 25% (a quarter) of cases.
 General symptoms of drowsiness, nausea, vomiting, violent abdominal pain, cramps and vertigo often occur, as does a mild pyrexial reaction.
 Polyvalent antivenom is effective for the treatment of rinkhals envenomation, and a fatality from a rinkhals bite has not been recorded in over 40 years.
 If the venom enters the eyes, it causes great pain and inflammation.
 Corneal damage can occur if left untreated, although timely first aid and eye-washing will usually lead to recovery after a few days.

 A polyvalent antivenom exists in South Africa and is manufactured by the South African Vaccine Producers.A polyvalent antivenom is currently being developed by the Universidad de Costa Rica's Instituto Clodomiro Picado.